northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps/desktopood.md

 - Office Libre suite of applications (word processing, spreadsheets, presentation applications)

 :::{note}
-The desktop application is a Singularity container: a Singularity container cannot run inside.
-It will fail if a user tries to run a module or program that runs a container inside this application.
+The desktop application is a Singularity container; a Singularity container cannot run inside the desktop application.
+It fails if users run a container-based module or program via the desktop application.
 :::